Camera Lenses

 What focal length is closest to real life?

 In photography, there is no specific focal length that precisely replicates the human eye’s perspective or perception of real life.
-However, focal lengths in the range of 40mm to 55mm (on a full-frame camera) are often considered to be close to the natural field of view, offering a perspective similar to what we see with our own eyes.
+However, focal lengths in the range of 40mm to 55mm (on a full-frame camera) are often considered close to the natural field of view, offering a perspective similar to what we see with our own eyes.